frebib/the-kuruma-sutra/5-pacific-standard.md

 Drive around LS to find a good vehicle.
 Good choices include the [Mule](http://gta.wikia.com/wiki/Mule) (in any livery), the [Rumpo](http://gta.wikia.com/wiki/Rumpo), either plain or in a Weazel News livery, or any large SUV such as the [Beejay XL](http://gta.wikia.com/wiki/BeeJay_XL), [Dubsta](http://gta.wikia.com/wiki/Dubsta) or [Gresley](http://gta.wikia.com/wiki/Gresley).

 Once you have found a vehicle, take it outside the garage at your apartment at Las Lagunas Blvd [here]() ([Map]()).
 Enter your garage for around 5 seconds, then leave.
 Stay on foot, leaving the vehicle where it is.
 Turn left out of the garage alley, and run towards the Post-Op building.
-Turn right, then follow the alley to its end.
+Turn right at the end, then follow the alley to the road.
 Turn left out of the alley and run up the hill to the Pacific Standard bank.
 Join your teammates outside the door and wait for the Helicopter player to finish.

 #### Helicopter
 Take a bike that can wheelie.
 The BF400 offroad bike is recommended if you have it, as it's speed and wheelie ability makes the upcoming jump easier.
-Bikes that can do this jump include the Akuma, Bati 801 and Electro, though any bike that can have the front tire off the ground should do.
+Bikes that can do this jump include the Akuma, Bati 801 and Lectro, though any bike that can have the front tire off the ground should do.
 Drive the bike to this spot [here](https://i.imgur.com/78CKNNh.jpg) ([map](https://i.imgur.com/31XZBbm.png)) and slow down!
-Drive slowly to the next intersection (marked by the player on the map), and look top the left.
+Drive slowly to the next intersection (marked by the player on the linked map), and look to the left.
 You should be able to see helicopter blades on the police building across the intersection.
-[It should appear next to the air conditioning unit in the targeting reticle of this image](https://i.imgur.com/QPUUnmP.jpg).
+It should appear next to the air conditioning unit in the targeting reticle of [this image](https://i.imgur.com/QPUUnmP.jpg).
 You may get a buzzard, police helicopter or something else.
 Any will work for this mission.
-Turn left and head towards the next intersection, then turn right and head up onto the bridge.
-Line up with the change in facia with the Police building ([see here](https://i.imgur.com/rqmjnpv.jpg)) and gun it.
-Start wheelie-ing around the last lane marker.
+Turn left and then right at the next intersection and head up onto the bridge.
+Line up with the change in facia with the police building ([see here](https://i.imgur.com/rqmjnpv.jpg)) and gun it.
+Start wheelie-ing around the last dashed lane marker.
 You should hit the edge of the bridge and bounce onto the roof top.
 Turn left and climb the ladder.
 Get into the helicopter, and fly it over to your apartment.

-Land outside your garage ([here]()) and then enter your garage.
+Land outside your garage ([here]()) and then enter on foot.
 Watch out for the person with the vehicle, as you should arrive at around the same time!
 Stay in your garage for around 5 seconds, then exit the garage.
 At this point you need to wait for all three of your team mates to be outside the bank.
 It *MUST* say "Wait for your team." at the bottom of the screen for them.
 Now for the fun part!
 Cause some chaos!
-Throw some grenades, use a minigun etc. Try and get a wanted level.
-You will fail the mission at this point. **THIS IS NORMAL!** At this point make sure you quick restart!
+Throw some grenades, use a minigun etc. Do not damage the helicopter or vehicle set up by the other player!
+Try and get a wanted level.
+You will fail the mission at this point. **THIS IS NORMAL!** On the score screen, make sure you quick restart!

 ### The Heist